sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/training_ort_api.rst

 a gradient.
 Then with some extra lines, it is possible to implement a gradient descent.

-Training capabilities were released in another package :epkg:`onnxruntime-training`.
+Training capabilities are part of the same repository but released under a different package :epkg:`onnxruntime-training`.
 It is not an extension, it replaces :epkg:`onnxruntime` and has the same import name.
 It can be built with different compilation settings or downloaded from pypi.
 There are two versions to keep a low size for the version which only does inference.

-Two API are available.
+Two training API are available.
 The first one assumes the loss is part of the graph to train.
 It can be trained as a whole.
 The second API assumes the graph is only a piece or a layer in a model trained by another framework or at